KataruShreya/Excel--Sales_Analytics/README.md

   * Performance Measurement: Evaluating the performance of different sales channels, products, and sales representatives to optimize the sales process.
   * Data Visualization: Creating intuitive and interactive dashboards to present data insights in a user-friendly manner.

-- **Role of reports:** Reports are our way of telling a story about how our sales efforts are performing and where we can do better.
-They determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.
+- **Role of reports:** Reports tell the story of our sales performance and highlight areas for improvement.
+They help determine effective customer discounts, facilitate negotiations, and identify opportunities for business expansion.
+- ## Technical & Soft Skills
+  **Technical Skills:**
+   - [x]	Proficiency in ETL methodology (Extract, Transform, Load).
+   - [x]	Skills to generate a date table using Power Query.
+   - [x]	Ability to derive fiscal months and quarters.
+   - [x]	Establishing data model relationships with Power Pivot.
+   - [x]	Proficiency in incorporating supplementary data into an existing data model.
+   - [x]	Utilizing DAX to create calculated columns.

+   **Soft Skills:**
+   - [x]	Refined understanding of Sales Reports.
+   - [x]	Designing user-centric reports with empathy in mind.
+   - [x]	Optimization of report generation through meticulous fine-tuning.
+   - [x]	Developing a systematic approach to devising a report building plan.